quilt/etk-foundry-template/README.md

 # `etk`-Foundry Template

-Most smart contract development tooling is geared towards using compiled languages, like Solidity.
+Most smart contract development tooling is geared towards using compiled languages, such as Solidity.
 These tools are extremely important when it comes to testing and debugging contracts, so we have developed a template for using `etk` with the [Forge][forge] testing framework from [Foundry][forge].

 ## Getting Started